9660794-crazy/Robotics-team-2/README.md

 Starter 10/21 Noah kergaye
 i was member C and i contributed a lot to the team with my ideas and I helped to adjust our robot accordingly.
+Liam Greene I was member A and planned the future for our bot and sketched it out.